• My basket

 Take a winning chance on LGBTQIA+ inclusive marketing

 • The LGBTQIA+ community is a vibrant and receptive audience for advertisers, in fact, LGBTQIA+ audiences have a higher level of expectation of advertising and are often the bellwethers of consumer trends.
-In 2023, Outvertising, in partnership with YouGov, published the Outvertising Consumer Report.
-This session will showcase key findings from and a snapshot of a range of commercial sectors where the opportunities to connect with the LGBTQIA+ community and their friends, families, and allies are infinite.
-The session is designed to provide leaders in marketing, advertising, and media with a series of snapshots for potential success.
+This session will showcase key findings from the Outvertising Consumer Report and a snapshot of a range of commercial sectors where there are opportunities to connect with the LGBTQIA+ community and their friends, families, and allies.
+The panel will feature a best-in-class case study in LGBTQIA+ inclusive marketing and creative excellence from the National Lottery, with helpful advice on how to win with impact.
+The session will cover the cultural, commercial, and category dynamics that are foundational to developing messages, experiences, and products that will resonate.

 • 15:40–16:20